-standards) over time, ii) thereby provide empirical evidence on the importance of the selection margin, and iii) use this to evaluate a labour market reform.
+Our novel evaluation strategy consists of directly determining the partial effect of the reform by estimating the response of the selection rate in the data.
+For this purpose, we construct time series for the selection rate using the IAB Job Vacancy Survey, which is a representative survey among up to 14,000 establishments.3 To our knowledge, we are the first to i) construct an empirical measure of firms' selection rate (i.e. hiring standards) over time, ii) thereby providing empirical evidence on the importance of the selection margin, and iii) use this to evaluate a labor market reform.
 The aggregate selection rate increased from 46 percent before the Hartz IV reform (1992-2004) to 53 percent after the Hartz IV reform (from 2005-2015).

-Furthermore, we use the business cycle variation of the selection rate and the job-finding rate to determine the relative importance of partial and equilibrium effects.
-In our model, this pins down the relative size of these two effects in response to unemployment benefit changes.
-Thus, our paper contributes to the debate on the size of microeconomic and macroeconomic effects of unemployment with respect to benefit changes, which goes beyond the German case.
-While there are many papers that estimate the microeconomic effects of changing unemployment benefit generosity (see Krueger and Meyer, 2002 for a survey or Card et al., 2015a,b for more recent examples) these may only capture part of the overall effect.
-This argument is stressed in Hagedorn et al. (2013) who estimate the macroeconomic elasticity based on policy discontinuities at state borders in the United States.
-Our empirical approach is very different and complementary to theirs.
-To our knowledge, we are the first to use data on the selection rate to pin down the partial and equilibrium effects over the business cycle.6
+Thus, our paper contributes to the debate on the size of microeconomic and macroeconomic effects of benefit changes on unemployment, which goes beyond the German case.
+Many papers estimate the microeconomic effects of changing unemployment benefit generosity (see Krueger and Meyer, 2002 for a survey or Card et al., 2015a,b for more recent examples) these may only capture part of the overall effect.
+This argument is stressed in Hagedorn et al. (2019) who estimate the macroeconomic elasticity based on policy discontinuities at state borders in the United States.
+A similar quasi-experimental approach is taken by Karahan et al. (2019) for a cut in unemployment benefits in Missouri.